israelroldan/extjs-reactor/packages/reactor-conference-app/README.md

 1. Fork/clone this repo
 2. `git checkout kitchensink`
-3. `npm login --registry=test.npm.sencha.com --scope=@extjs` (Use the email and password you use for sencha forums.
-Replate '@' with '..' in the email.)
+3. `npm login --registry=test.npm.sencha.com --scope=@extjs` (Use the email and password you use for Sencha forums.
+Replace '@' with '..' in the email.)
 4. `npm install`
 5. `cd packages/reactor-conference-app`
 6. `npm start`